ehsonne/typing-lang-switcher/README.md

 1. Clone this repository to your local machine.
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top-right corner.
-4. Click "Load unpacked" and select the `keyboard-switcher-extension` folder.
+4. Click "Load unpacked" and select the `typing-lang-switcher` folder.

 ## Usage